afni/afni/doc/afni_sphinx/programs/3dREMLfit_sphx.rst

         where                   lam  = (b+a)(1+a*b)/(1+2*a*b+b*b)
         (N.B.: lam=a when b=0 -- AR(1) noise has r(k)=a^k for k >= 0)
         (N.B.: lam=b when a=0 -- MA(1) noise has r(k)=b for k=1, r(k)=0 for k>1)

     * lam can be bigger or smaller than a, depending on the sign of b: b > 0 means lam > a;  b < 0 means lam < a.

     * What I call (a,b) here is sometimes called (p,q) in the ARMA literature.

     * For a noise model which is the sum of AR(1) and white noise, 0 < lam < a (i.e., a > 0  and  -a < b < 0 ).
+Thus, the model 'AR(1)+white noise'
+        is a proper subset of ARMA(1,1) -- and also a proper subset of the default -POScor setting (which also allows 0 < a < lam via b > 0).

     * The natural range of a and b is -1..+1.
 However, unless -NEGcor is given, only non-negative values of a will be used, and only values of b that give lam > 0 will be allowed.
 Also, the program doesn't allow values of a or b to be outside the range -0.9..+0.9.

     * The program sets up the correlation matrix using the censoring and run start information saved in the header of the .xmat.1D matrix file, so that the actual correlation matrix used will not always be Toeplitz.

     * The 'Rvar' dataset has 5 sub-bricks with variance parameter estimates:
         #0 = a = factor by which correlations decay from lag k to lag k+1
         #1 = b parameter
         #2 = lam (see the formula above) = correlation at lag 1
         #3 = standard deviation of ARMA(1,1) noise in that voxel
         #4 = -log(REML likelihood function) = optimized function at (a,b)

-    * The 'Rbeta' dataset has the beta (model fit) parameters estimates computed from the pre-whitened time series data in each voxel, as in 3dDeconvolve's '-cbucket' output, in the order in which they occur in the matrix.  -addbase and -slibase and -dsort beta values come last in this file.
+    * The 'Rbeta' dataset has the beta (model fit) parameters estimates computed from the prewhitened time series data in each voxel, as in 3dDeconvolve's '-cbucket' output, in the order in which they occur in the matrix.  -addbase and -slibase and -dsort beta values come last in this file.
        [The '-nobout' option will disable output of baseline parameters.]

     * The 'Rbuck' dataset has the beta parameters and their statistics mixed together, as in 3dDeconvolve's '-bucket' output.